eericson2005/Regional-Analysis-of-a-Supermarket/README.md

 <br/>
 Included in the README for this repository are links to the R Markdown our team performed our analysis within, a PowerPoint presentation of our findings, and an in-depth report of our project processes.
 I have additionally included links to my individual technical report and a technical demonstration R Markdown.
 Both of these documents detail my individual contribution to the project.<br/>
 <br/>
 If any of the links in the README don’t work, please email me at ericson@uark.edu and I’ll adjust the permissions for the documents.
 The University of Arkansas will unfortunately not allow me to indefinitely share my documents publicly through the student OneDrive.
+Alternatively, you can download the raw files directly.

 <h2>Datasets Used</h2>